Choosing the correct estate agent

 A solicitor is involved in much of the buying and selling process.
 Estate agents are a useful intermediary between the solicitor and you.
 Again, this is about having plenty of experience of working with legal teams.
 An estate agent will make things work quickly (solicitors can be very slow) and keep you informed of progress every step of the way.

-One of the biggest ways in which an estate agent can help you survive the buying and selling process is by managing the chain.
+One of the biggest ways in which a good estate agent can help you survive the buying and selling process is by managing the chain.
 First-time buyers need not worry about having to sell a property, but everyone else does.

-Estate agents are able to manage a chain confidently.
-They can keep in touch with the various people involved in a chain, and make sure that everything happens according to a timescale.
+Estate agents should be able to manage a chain confidently.
+They should keep in touch with the various people involved in a chain, and make sure that everything happens according to a timescale.
 You can, of course, do all of this yourself, but the end result you need will take a lot longer to materialise if you’re working on a job or bringing up a family, for example.

 If the process is proving to be stressful and that stress is centred on money, an estate agent can offer advice to help the whole thing run more smoothly.
 If price is an issue and it could derail the whole situation, your estate agent is the one who can offer you a view of the market, and then negotiate with the other party for a better offer.

 This is how an estate agent makes their money.
 So when you instruct an agent to work for you, be ready for a considerable financial outlay.
 This changes with each agent, but year-on-year, it is fairly easy to predict that there is an area within which fees operate.

 In fact, if you need to know just a simple average, the market has flattened out a little.

 How much, you say?